tytydraco/yessleep/out/My_imaginary_friend_is_getting_more_violent_Now_he_wants_my_permission_to_do_things.md

 The class was still going.
 She was reading aloud, but there were muffled laughs across the room.
 Smiles being bitten down and heads turning slightly toward me, then away.

-I froze near the door for a second before walking quietly back to my seat.
+I stopped near the door for a second before walking quietly back to my seat.

 Something felt wrong.
 So I checked my desk, then my backpack.